 Margaret McCain expressed how they appreciated the care her husband had received, especially during the time of Mr. McCain’s diagnosis.
 They understood that for some individuals, this can be a difficult and often prolonged period.
 Their hope was that the donation could help to ensure all patients with pancreatic cancer coming to Princess Margaret Cancer Centre receive the highest quality care with timely diagnosis and treatment plans.

-Since the donation last year we have developed the Wallace McCain Centre for Pancreatic Cancer whose vision is ‘To be the global leader in comprehensive pancreatic cancer care’.
+Since the donation in 2011, we have developed the Wallace McCain Centre for Pancreatic Cancer whose vision is ‘To be the global leader in comprehensive pancreatic cancer care’.
 Princess Margaret Cancer Centre has the highest quality professionals providing care to this population and the donation helps ensure the care of each individual is integrated within this multidisciplinary team.
 This has included the hiring of a Clinical Nurse Specialist (CNS) to assess the care path of this population and ensure rapid diagnosis and initiation of treatment.
 The McCain Centre and the CNS are also focusing on the experience of the pancreatic cancer patient and their family to provide an early and ongoing connection with patients so they are linked to appropriate resources and information when needed.